VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-22-stride-community-toolkit-code-only-basics-csharp.md

 ## Follow-Up Articles 🚶

-In the not-so-distant future, we will cover the following topics:
+In the not-so-distant future, we will cover the following topics in Bepu Physics:

 - **Stride Community Toolkit Preview - Code-Only Feature - Advanced:** Let's get creative and explore more advanced features to take your game to the next level. 🚀
   - Maximize the game window